thestippe/thestippe.github.io/index.md

 layout: home
 title: "Home"
 permalink: /index
+description: "How to get knowledge from data.
+Using statistics and data visualization to get out most out from our data."
 ---

-## A personal blog about data visualization
+## A personal blog about data visualization and data analysis.

 <div class="emphbox">
 Welcome to my blog!